Critique of Pure Reason

 Kant further elaborates on the distinction between "analytic" and "synthetic" judgments.
 A proposition is analytic if the content of the predicate-concept of the proposition is already contained within the subject-concept of that proposition.
 For example, Kant considers the proposition "All bodies are extended" analytic, since the predicate-concept ('extended') is already contained within—or "thought in"—the subject-concept of the sentence ('body').
 The distinctive character of analytic judgments was therefore that they can be known to be true simply by an analysis of the concepts contained in them; they are true by definition.
 In synthetic propositions, on the other hand, the predicate-concept is not already contained within the subject-concept.
 For example, Kant considers the proposition "All bodies are heavy" synthetic, since the concept 'body' does not already contain within it the concept 'weight'.
 Synthetic judgments therefore add something to a concept, whereas analytic judgments only explain what is already contained in the concept.

 Before Kant, philosophers held that all a priori knowledge must be analytic.
 Kant, however, argues that our knowledge of mathematics, of the first principles of natural science, and of metaphysics, is both a priori and synthetic.
 The peculiar nature of this knowledge cries out for explanation.
 The central problem of the Critique is therefore to answer the question: "How are synthetic a priori judgments possible?"
-It is a "matter of life and death" to metaphysics and to human reason, Kant argues, that the grounds of this kind of knowledge be explained.
+It is vital to metaphysics and to human reason, Kant argues, that the grounds of this kind of knowledge be explained.

 Though it received little attention when it was first published, the Critique later attracted attacks from both empiricist and rationalist critics, and became a source of controversy.
 It has exerted an enduring influence on Western philosophy, and helped bring about the development of German idealism.
 The book is considered a culmination of several centuries of early modern philosophy and an inauguration of late modern philosophy.